“The biggest software advance for writers since the word processor.”

 Scrivener is a powerful content-generation tool for writers that allows you to concentrate on composing and structuring long and difficult documents.
 While it gives you complete control of the formatting, its focus is on helping you get to the end of that awkward first draft.

-With access to a powerful underlying text engine, you can add tables, bullet points, images and mark up your text with comments and footnotes.
-Format as you go using the format bar at the top of the page, or use any font you want for the writing and let Scrivener reformat your manuscript after you're done—allowing you to concentrate on the words rather than their presentation.
+With access to the full power of the OS X text system, you can add tables, bullet points, images and mark up your text with comments and footnotes.
+Format as you go using the format bar at the top of the page, or use any font you want for the writing and let Scrivener reformat your manuscript after you're done - allowing you to concentrate on the words rather than their presentation.

 No more switching between multiple applications to refer to research files: keep all of your background material—images, PDF files, movies, web pages, sound files—right inside Scrivener.
 And unlike other programs that only let you view one document at a time, in Scrivener you can split the editor to view research in one pane while composing your text right alongside it in another.
+Need to refer to multiple research documents?
+Call up additional material in floating QuickReference panes.
 Transcribe an interview or conversation, make notes on an image or article, or just refer back to another chapter, all without leaving the document you’re working on.

 Scrivener provides all the tools you need to prepare your manuscript for submission or self-publishing.
-Once you’re ready to go, control everything from how footnotes, headers and footers appear to fine-tuning the formatting of each level of your draft—or keep it simple by choosing from one of Scrivener’s convenient presets.
-Print a novel using standard manuscript formatting.
-Export your finished document to a wide variety of file formats, including Microsoft Word, RTF, PDF and HTMLmaking it easy to share your work with others.
+Print a novel using standard manuscript formatting or an academic paper in a standard style such as APA or MLA.
+Export your finished document to a wide variety of file formats, including Microsoft Word, RTF, PDF and HTML - making it easy to share your work with others.
+Save screenplays to Final Draft format with your synopses and script notes intact.
 Or self-publish by exporting to ePub or Kindle* formats to share your work via iBooks or Amazon, or for reading on any e-reader.
+And for those who want to typeset their own work, Scrivener supports the MultiMarkdown markup language, giving users with more exacting requirements all the power of exporting to LaTeX, XHTML, and more.

 Scrivener is used by all sorts of professional and amateur writers, from best-selling and aspiring novelists to Hollywood scriptwriters, from students and academics to lawyers and journalists: anyone who works on long and difficult writing projects.
 While many other writing project management tools impose their own workflows or limit themselves to fiction-writing, Scrivener recognises that all writers of long-form texts often face similar problems, and provides an array of flexible tools that allow you to do things your way, no matter what kind of writing you do.
 Those currently using Scrivener include: